KoiSky/AI-Boom-and-its-effect-on-the-Philippine-Stock-Market/README.md

 # AI Boom and its effect on the Philippine Stock Market
--- Repo is private, remember to set to public --

 ### Task Given
 Analyze the PSEi stock data during when ChatGPT was released to the public and how it has affected the Philippine Stock Market.